Laura Dean (psychologist)

 Laura Dean is a British occupational psychologist.
+She is the President of the British Psychological Society for 2026–2028.

 Education

-Laura Dean graduated from the University of Leeds with a BSc Applied Psychology in 2000 and later graduated from the University of London with a MSc Occupational Psychology in 2006.
+Laura Dean graduated from the University of Leeds with a BSc Applied Psychology in 2000 and later graduated from the University of London with an MSc in Occupational Psychology in 2006.

 Dean was granted Chartered status by the British Psychological Society in 2016.
 She completed her Doctorate in Education at the University of Sheffield.

 Career

 Dean has academic appointments at the University of Sheffield's Institute of Work Psychology and Management School as well as Birkbeck, University of London.